seowglen/web-portfolio/README.md

 # GLEN'S WEBSITE PORTFOLIO

-Websites are ranked from the least recent to the most recently created Currently updating as I am still working on a few websites
+Websites are ranked from the least recent to the most recently created.

+Currently updating as I am still working on a few websites

 1. Mini CV website in HTML: https://seowglen.github.io/cv/